Liposuction Consultation : 10 Important Questions To ask

 During your initial consultation:

 In this session, you will have the opportunity to explain your goals and expectations from the operation.
 Talk and ask about your goals, risks, benefits, and costs and clear up all your ambiguities.
-It is best to ask your surgeon questions that will open your eyes to liposuction so that you can make an informed decision.
+It is best to ask your surgeon questions that will open your eyes to Liposuction surgery so that you can make an informed decision.
 For your convenience, we have compiled the 10 most common and frequently asked questions that you should ask your surgeon before liposuction.

 Keep in mind that liposuction is not a weight-loss technique, but a way to shape the body and reduce fat deposits that some people cannot reduce despite a healthy diet and exercise.
 The surgeon cannot remove more than 10 pounds of fat.
 Fat can lead to serious complications if removed in excess.
-Liposuction is not a weight-loss procedure and is not performed on obese or overweight patients.
+Liposuction surgery is not a weight-loss procedure and is not performed on obese or overweight patients.
 Liposuction is great for those who are losing weight naturally but are always dealing with a small area of fat and cannot melt it naturally.

-During liposuction, the amount of fat accumulated in the treated areas will be very low because Liposuction removed the fat cells from that area already, according to the liposuction specialist.
+During Liposuction surgery, the amount of fat accumulated in the treated areas will be very low because Liposuction removed the fat cells from that area already, according to the liposuction specialist.
 In any case, the weight will mostly contribute to the non-treated areas and re-obesity is doubtful and occurs all over the body.
 However, maintaining a healthy diet and regular exercise is essential, as significant weight gain can cause residual fat to increase in size in the treated areas.

 Liposuction is not an effective way to treat cellulite.
 Although by reducing the volume of fat in certain areas, removing the fibrous bands (septa), and helping to empty the lymph nodes, significant improvements can be made in reducing cellulite, they do not completely disappear.
 Mild cellulite may disappear after liposuction, although important areas of cellulite are not affected.

-Liposuction is performed on any part of the body where there is an accumulation of fat, such as the abdomen, buttocks, legs, ankles, knees, arms, face, etc. Besides, liposuction is used as part of a fat transplant to create adipose tissue.
+Liposuction surgery is performed on any part of the body where there is an accumulation of fat, such as the abdomen, buttocks, legs, ankles, knees, arms, face, etc. Besides, liposuction is used as part of a fat transplant to create adipose tissue.
 To do this, the surgeon removes fats and uses them to shape other areas of the body as a way to increase volume.

 This depends on the number of suction areas and the volume of fat removed and the patient's pain tolerance.
 Generally, you will return to your normal life between 7-10 days after the operation.
 It might take about a month to get back to normal work like before, even though swelling may persist.